MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 If you plan to share channels with people outside your organization, read [Plan external collaboration](/microsoft-365/solutions/plan-external-collaboration) for important planning considerations.

 Sharing channels with people outside your organization also requires that you configure cross-tenant access settings in Microsoft Entra ID.
 Each organization that you want to share channels with must also complete this configuration.
 See [Collaborate with external participants in a channel](/microsoft-365/solutions/collaborate-teams-direct-connect) for details.
+Note that while shared channels with external participants don't use guest accounts, [guest access in Teams](set-up-guests.md) must be enabled to invite them.

 ## Shared channel creation